Meditation for Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is meditation safe for cancer survivors?
+Is there any evidence suggesting that this trial's meditation practices are likely to be safe for cancer survivors?

 Richard T. Lee